Tpw429/Covid-19_Regression_Analysis/README.md

 Setting the stage for what we hope to accomplish by the end of the project, we will be setting forth a blueprint with a description of our elements of what we hope to achieve.
 These ideas are shown below.

-In the accompanying Storyboard linked below and attached as a PDF to our repo, we will use the following visualizations to tell the story of our data analysis and machine learning findings in the coming weeks.
+In the Storyboard we plan to use the following visualizations to add value to our final project.

 1) World Map - Our first chart will be an interactive map of the world with data for select countries.
 Based on filter selection, a tooltip will appear on hover-over to display that country’s name, population and  GDP, Health Data Index or total vaccinations rate.